python-adaptive/paper/paper.md

 #### We aim to sample low to intermediate cost functions in parallel.
 The general algorithm that we describe in this paper works best for low to intermediate cost functions.
-The point suggestion step happens in a single sequential process while the function executions can be in parallel.
+Determining the next candidate points happens in a single sequential process while the function executions can be in parallel.
 This means that to benefit from an adaptive sampling algorithm, that the time it takes to suggest a new point $t_\textrm{suggest}$ must be much smaller than the average function execution time $t_f$ over the number of parallel workers $N$: $t_f / N \gg t_\textrm{suggest}$.
-Extremely fast functions can be calculated on a dense grid, and extremely slow functions might benefit from full-scale Bayesian optimization where $t_\textrm{suggest}$ is large.
+Functions that are fast to evaluate can be calculated on a dense grid, and functions that are slow to evaluate might benefit from full-scale Bayesian optimization where $t_\textrm{suggest}$ is large.
-We are interested in an intermediate case, when one may not fully run a fitting of all available data at each step; still, a large class of functions is inside the right regime for adaptive sampling to be beneficial.
+We are interested in the intermediate case, when one wishes to sample adaptively, but cannot afford the luxury of fitting of all available data at each step.
+While this may seem restrictive, we assert that a large class of functions is inside the right regime for local adaptive sampling to be beneficial.

 #### We propose to use a local loss function as a criterion for choosing the next point.
 Because we aim to keep the suggestion time $t_\textrm{suggest}$ small, we propose to use the following approach, which operates on a constant-size subset of the data to determine which point to suggest next.